Pagure/pagure/doc/using_doc.rst

 <https://pagure.io/pagure/blob/master/f/doc>`_.
 This doc can be built with
 `sphinx <http://sphinx-doc.org/>`_ to make it html and prettier.

-The output of this building is at: `https://docs.pagure.org/pagure/
+The built documentation is available at: `https://docs.pagure.org/pagure/
 <https://docs.pagure.org/pagure/>`_.

-This is how it is built/updated.
+This is how it is built/updated:

 * Clone pagure's sources::